 3.6.
 And when the woman saw the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired (acquired) to make one wise,* she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.

-The wisdom Eve saw (opened) was an instrument or construct of deceit or a kind of magick, which would only add to the problem.
+The wisdom Eve saw (opened) was an instrument or construct of deceit, a kind of magic woven within the fabric of the conversation.
 The Satan-serpent’s wisdom is better described as craftiness, wise in evil or deceit, not a normal balanced intelligence.

 3.7 And the eyes of both of them were opened, and they knew that they were naked;* and they sowed fig leaves together, and made themselves aprons.

-The separation is the construction the Satan-serpent has created, which Eve has accepted, and then passed on to Adam.
+The separation is alive and lives within the Satan-serpent.
+The carefully constructed conversation, Eve has accepted, and then passed on to Adam.
 Note that only Eve is seduced, and she eats the fruit for the wrong reasons.
-These reasons deal with attitudes and motives generally, which for the teaching of the Way insinuates self-inspection as to personal motives.
-In effect, the Eve priestess creates self not after the traditions of God but is lent toward the creation of self-centeredness and what each person determines as good or bad through this newly born intellectual construct.
-Wisdom is not mediated, for Eve also separates herself from Adam, leaving him out of this picture.
+These reasons deal with attitudes and motives generally.
+In effect, the Eve priestess creates self not after the traditions of God but is lent toward the creation of self-centeredness.
+Wisdom is not mediated, for Eve also separates herself from Adam as she reaches for the fruit.

 If God oversees, His time and His timing are essential.
 God’s timing (season) has now been negated.
 The mystical ascension so many seek, and which Eve sought (wisdom), is best kept in the character Christ demonstrated: completing his mission (will of my Father), obedience (not my will), loving God (1st commandment), loving others (2nd commandment), and many more attributes that could be mentioned.
 Eve’s scale of abandoned principles is overwhelming.
 Jesus will later delineate the teaching of the Way so that those not knowing may know, and those who drift may follow.